How To Use JIRA – 2022 Complete Hands-on Guide

 If you’re just starting your business, Jira provides a generous offer for newcomers in the form of a freemium for 10 people and wide project management functionality.
 Moreover, most of the configuring features were facilitated by default settings or by adds-on from the Atlassian Marketplace.

 We’re excited to see what new features will be added for Jira next to make our working lives even easier.
-But in the meantime, if you need a solid Jira time tracker, get in touch with us at Everhour!
+But in the meantime, if you need a solid Jira time tracking plugin, get in touch with us at Everhour!

 Wishing you happy project managing from all our team!